alibaba/TinyNeuralNetwork/examples/converter/README.md

 For the former one, you may refer to `convert.py`.
 And, for the latter one, you may refer to `convert_from_json.py`.

+For dynamic quantization, you may refer to `dynamic.py`.

 ## Deployment options
 a.
 NNAPI for CPU/GPU/NPU/XNNPACK (Android 8.1+, for quantized computational graphs, Android 10 and above is required)